xianggebenben/GraphSL/paper.md

 rolling blackouts leading to substantial financial losses [@amin2007preventing], graph source localization plays a pivotal role.
 Hence, the graph source localization problem demands attention and extensive investigations from machine learning researchers.

 Some open-source tools have been developed to support the research of graph source localization problem due to its importance.
 Two recent examples are cosasi [@McCabe2022joss] and RPaSDT [@frkaszczak2022rpasdt].
-However, they missed real-world benchmark datasets and up-to-date state-of-the-art approaches.
-To fill this gap, we propose a new package GraphSL: the first one to include  both real-world benchmark datasets and a number of recent source localization methods to our knowledge, which enables researchers and practitioners to easily evaluate novel techniques against appropriate baselines.
-These methods do not require prior knowledge
-(e.g. single source or multiple sources), and can handle graph source localization based on various graph diffusion models such as
-Independent Cascade (IC) and Linear Threshold (LT).
+However, they missed comprehsnive simulations of information diffusion, real-world benchmark datasets, and up-to-date state-of-the-art source localization approaches.
+To fill this gap, we propose a new library GraphSL: the first one to include  both real-world benchmark datasets and recent source localization methods to our knowledge, which enables researchers and practitioners to easily evaluate novel techniques against appropriate baselines.
+These methods do not require prior knowledge (e.g. single source or multiple sources), and can handle graph source localization based on various diffusion simulation models such as Independent Cascade (IC) and Linear Threshold (LT).
+Our GraphSL library is standardized:  for instance, tests of all source inference methods return a Evaluation object, which provides five metrics (accuracy, precision, recall, F-score, and area under ROC curve) for performance comparison.

 # Problem Definition
 Consider a graph $G=(V,E)$, where $V=\{v_1,\cdots,v_n\}$ and $E$ are the node set and the edge set respectively, $\vert V\vert=n$ is the number of nodes.